fmauger1/QMol-grid/README.md

 ### Limitations

-The current release is available for one-dimensional computations.
+- The current release is available for one-dimensional computations
-Time-dependent Hartree Fock, for basis-set discretization only is not currently available Time propagation on basis sets is not available
+- Time-dependent Hartree Fock is not currently available
+- Time propagation on basis sets is not currently available

-## Example 1: Schrödinger Equation ground state
+## Example 1: Schrödinger-equation ground state

 Here we illustrate how to use the `QMol-grid` package to calculate the ground-state wave function of a one-dimensional hydrogen-like atom.
-The Schrödinger-equation ground-state corresponds to the lowest energy solution to the eigenvalue problem $\hat{\mathcal{H}}\psi(x)=E\psi(x)$, where $\hat{\mathcal{H}}$ is the Schrödinger-equation Hamiltonian operator, $\psi$ is the wave function, and  $E$ is its associated energy.
-In atomic units, the Hamiltonian operator is $\hat{\mathcal{H}} = -\frac{\Delta}{2} + \hat{\mathcal{V}}.$
+The Schrödinger-equation ground-state corresponds to the lowest-energy solution to the eigenvalue problem $\hat{\mathcal{H}}\psi(x)=E\psi(x)$, where $\hat{\mathcal{H}}$ is the Schrödinger-equation Hamiltonian operator, $\psi$ is the wave function, and  $E$ its associated energy.
+In atomic units, the Hamiltonian operator is $\hat{\mathcal{H}} = -\frac{\Delta}{2} + \hat{\mathcal{V}}$.

-Specifically, it walks through defining (i) the domain and grid-discretization over which the Schrödinger-equation and wave function are calculated, the (ii) atomic potential and (iii) Schrödinger-equation model, and calculating (iv) the ground state associated with these properties.
+Specifically, it walks through defining (i) the domain and grid discretization over which the Schrödinger-equation and wave function are calculated, the (ii) atomic potential and (iii) Schrödinger-equation model, and calculating (iv) the ground state associated with these properties.

 We model the one-dimensional hydrogen model atom using a soft-Coulomb potential $V(x)=-1/\sqrt{x^2+a^2}$ with
 ```Matlab
 H = QMol_Va_softCoulomb('softeningParameter',sqrt(2));
 ```
 where  we choose the softening parameter $a=\sqrt{2}$ to match H's ground state energy.
 By default, the atom is located at the origin $x=0$.
 Note that H only corresponds to the atomic model, which is shared with molecular systems and various quantum frameworks.
 Thus, it must be turned into a valid Schrödinger-equation potential, using
 ```Matlab
 V = QMol_SE_V('atom',H);
 ```